Cheesebaron/ViewPagerIndicator/README.md

 Usage
 =====

-*For a working implementation of this project see the `sample/` solution.*
+*For a working implementation of this project see the `sample` solution.*

   1. Include one of the widgets in your view.
 This should usually be placed adjacent to the `ViewPager` it represents.